Tiger Woods crash due to 'unsafe' driving speed up to 87 mph: sheriff - RFI

 There were "no signs of impairment," or evidence of any "distracted driving," and Woods voluntarily allowed the results of the investigation to be made public, officials said.

-Woods, 45, may have inadvertently hit the car's accelerator while attempting to press the brakes upon losing control, Captain James Powers said, although Woods himself does not recall the incident.
+Woods, 45, may have inadvertently hit the gas instead of the brakes upon losing control, Captain James Powers said, although Woods himself does not recall the incident.

+Both officials said the golfer had not been given any special treatment, and that he was not cited for speeding because there were no witnesses or police present at the time.
+Woods will not face criminal charges.

+The crash would have been investigated further "if there was a significant injury or fatality" and had involved another person, said Powers.

 Investigators did not check Woods phone or test his bloodwork because there was "no evidence of any impairment or intoxication," Powers told a press conference.

+The serious leg injuries sustained by Woods have raised fears for the future of his astonishing career.

+The star, whose 82 US PGA titles are level with Sam Snead for the all-time win record, won the 2019 Masters for his first major title in 11 years to complete an astonishing comeback after multiple back surgeries.

-The golfer underwent hours of surgery to repair his shattered lower right leg and ankle, which included the insertion of a rod into his tibia and screws and pins to stabilize the joint.
+Following the crash on February 23, he underwent hours of surgery to repair his shattered lower right leg and ankle, which included the insertion of a rod into his shinbone and screws and pins to stabilize the joint.

 © 2021 AFP